y33-j3T/Mazerunner-Game/README.md

 The game should start by asking players to input the dimensions for the maze, which has a range from 20 x 20 to 100 x 100.
 It would then show the game window after players are done.
 In the window, players can control Johnny using W, A, S, D keys and use Johnny to shoot zombie mobs using Up, Down, Left, Right keys.
 The right side of the window should display Johnny’s stats, game explanations and instructions as well as an option to trigger game sound.
 Every time Johnny’s gold amount reaches 40, a pop-up would show for players to upgrade Johnny.
 As Johnny attempts to exit the maze, a pop-up would also show depending on Johnny’s current stats.

 ### License
+Mazerunner-Game is licensed under the [Apache License 2.0](./LICENSE)